 On average, hydraulic fracturing takes three to five days to complete.
 After which, the well is ready for safe and long-term production of oil and natural gas.

-2. From 2010-2020, fracking statistics reveal that America’s total crude oil production roughly tripled.
+2. From 2010 to 2020, fracking statistics reveal that America’s total crude oil production roughly tripled.

-Fracking facts and statistics also show the nation’s total consumption of imported oil fell sharply over the same period.
+Also, fracking facts and statistics show the nation’s total consumption of imported oil fell sharply over the same period.
 This suggests an improvement in the country’s capability of supplying more than half of its total fuel needs.